eba216/Swoletrics2/README.md

 # Swoletrics #

-Swoletric is a fitness platform built around the idea of progression.
+Swoletrics is a fitness platform built around the idea of progression.